jgmnyoo/celestial_bodies_database/README.md

 # celestial_bodies_database

-Build a Celestial Bodies Relational Database using PostgreSQL
+Build a Celestial Bodies Relational Database using PostgreSQL - from freeCodeCamp

 For this project, you need to log in to PostgreSQL with psql to create your database.
-Do that by entering psql --username=freecodecamp --dbname=postgres in the terminal.
 Make all the tests below pass to complete the project.
 Be sure to get creative, and have fun!
-Complete the tasks below
+Complete the tasks below.

 You should create a database named universe